UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_13.md

 common to have at least a bit of this

 𝐸\_valid cannot be smaller than 𝐸\_best basically by definition.
-In reality you won’t have them equal.
+In reality, we won’t have them equal.

 ---